nemosminer/NemosMiner/README.md

       There is a 8 minute per day fee (0.5%), that can be changed in the config (Minimum is 3)0.2% When less than 3 minutes is set lottery is 0 or any value between 3 and 8 We want to stay completely transparent on the way fees a managed in the product.
-Below is a explanation of how it functions:
-Donations occurs once every 24 hours for the selected amount of time (default 8 minutes).
+Below is a explanation of how it functions Donations occurs once every 24 hours for the selected amount of time (default 8 minutes).
 The first donation sequence occurs 1 hour after miners are started.
 If Interval is set higher than the donation time, the interval will prime.
 Example for default parameters.
-Miners started at 10, First donation cycle runs at 10:52 untill 11, Next donation cycle occurs 24 hours after.
+Miners started at 10, First donation cycle runs at 10:52 untill 11, Next donation cycle occurs 24 hours after.All donation time and addresses are recording in the logs folder.

 *****